kubedb/docs/docs/guides/proxysql/overview/configure-proxysql.md

 To apply this change we have to do additional tasks because of how ProxySQL’s configuration system works.

 - **memory** which is altered when making modifications from the command-line interface.
-- **runtime** which is used by ProxySQL as the effective configuration.
+- **runtime** which is used by ProxySQL as an effective configuration.
 - **disk** which is used to make a configuration persist across restarts.

 The change we made is in memory.
 To apply the change, we have to load the change from memory to runtime realm, then save them to disk to make them persist.